ryanchard/MCQ-and-SFT-code/README.md

 (The program `extract_qa.py` creates a file that contains only "question" and "answer" fields.
 Not sure if we need that.)

 ## `select_mcqs_at_random_from_json.py`: Select *N* MCQs at random
-For example the following selects 200 at random and puts them in a file `200.json`.
+Having generated a few thousand MCQs, you may not want to process them all.
+Thus for example the following call selects 200 MCQs at random from the specified file (here, `all_json.json`) and puts them in a file `200.json`.
 ```
 python select_mcqs_at_random_from_json.py -i all_json.json -o 200.json -n 200
 ```